cincuranet/blog/_posts/2013-03-06-233167-custom-conventions-in-entity-framework-6-helping-firebird.md

 Few lines of code and could save you maybe hundreds of lines of code you'd have to write otherwise.

-<blockquote>Note: This code uses custom build FirebirdClient (with current stable one it will not work), because Entity Framework 6 contains some breaking changes for provider writers.
-I'm working on it and the test builds will be available soon.</blockquote>
+> Note: This code uses custom build FirebirdClient (with current stable one it will not work), because Entity Framework 6 contains some breaking changes for provider writers.
+I'm working on it and the test builds will be available soon.

 [1]: {{ site.url }}{% post_url 2013-03-11-233174-custom-conventions-in-entity-framework-6-helping-firebird-part-2 %}
 [2]: http://entityframework.codeplex.com/wikipage?title=Custom%20Conventions